yaoi-ful/yaoi-ful/README.md

 hi sorry i dont int first because i have pretty bad social anxiety (at most ill crown u or smth)

-someone asked me how i got fujos in my dni when i have yaoi-ful as my github... do you not know gay people actually exist irl or something?????? im literally gay and male

 ---
 things i like: